“Marking Up” of Lab Services: Prohibited Under Federal and State Law In Illinois

 3) the Medicare Physician Fee Schedule amount for the test that would be allowed if the performing physician had billed directly.

-Nonetheless, the Medical Practice Act prohibits “gross and willful and continued overcharging” for professional services, which includes billing for services not rendered.
+The Medical Practice Act prohibits “gross and willful and continued overcharging” for professional services, which includes billing for services not rendered.
 The Act and Rules, as well as chiropractic codes of ethics, prohibit unethical, unprofessional conduct, which could include the marking up of a diagnostic or lab charge.
-Therefore, the ICS recommends that chiropractic physicians follow Medicare guidelines, even for non-Medicare patients, as a matter of ethics and standard of care.
+Therefore, the ICS recommends that chiropractic physicians follow Medicare guidelines, even for non-Medicare patients, as a matter of professional ethics and standard of care.

 Note that this recommendation applies when the physician merely orders a test and does not perform any additional functions related to the test.
 However, physicians are permitted to charge a specimen acquisition or processing charge for any patient if:

-(1) the charge is limited to actual costs incurred for specimen collection and transportation; and
+- the charge is limited to actual costs incurred for specimen collection and transportation; and

-(2) the charge is separately coded or denoted as a service distinct from the performance of the anatomic pathology service, according to the American Medical Association CPT® Manual.
+- the charge is separately coded or denoted as a service distinct from the performance of the anatomic pathology service, according to the American Medical Association CPT® Manual.